vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run.md

 # Run Tanzu GemFire on vSphere

-This following topics explain how to deploy and run VMware Tanzu GemFire on a vSphere environment.
+The following topics explain how to deploy and run VMware Tanzu GemFire on a vSphere environment.
 It covers the essential steps for starting a locator, bringing up one or more servers, and creating regions.

 - [Run a Tanzu GemFire Locator](./run-locator.md)
 - [Run a Tanzu GemFire Server](./run-server.md)